Illustrate! Educate! Organize!

 Robin Folvik is a founding member of the Graphic History Collective.
 She has a strong background in history and women’s studies, with a focus on feminist histories, and British Columbia’s working people, labour struggles, and social movements.
 Robin has a passion for translating academic knowledge to reach a broader public, and has worked on films, curriculum development, walking tours, and public history installations through her position as Research Director at the BC Labour Heritage Centre, where she has worked since 2008.

-Kara Sievewright is an artist, writer, and designer who has published comics in many magazines and anthologies.
+Kara Sievewright is an artist, writer, and graphic designer who creates comics.
 Over the last fifteen years she has created graphics, posters, and websites for many radical and progressive movements.
 She joined the Graphic History Collective in 2015.
-She now lives in Daajing giids (Village of Queen Charlotte), Haida Gwaii as a guest on Haida Territory.
+She lives in Daajing Giids, Haida Gwaii as a settler on unceded Haida territory.

 Julia Smith joined the Graphic History Collective in 2012.
 As a historian, her research interests include labour and working-class history, gender and women's studies, and political economy.
 She has written about women, work, and union organizing, particularly in the service, office, and retail sectors, and she enjoys studying and sharing the history of working peoples.